-A UNESCO World Heritage Site on the doorsteps of Split Airport, meet Trogir, a delightful historic stone town: eat, sleep, sights, tours and day trips.
+A UNESCO World Heritage Site on the doorsteps of Split Airport, meet Trogir, a delightful historic town: eat, sleep, sights, tours and day trips.

 - Welcome to Trogir!